The Campaign to End Insurer Discrimination

 NOTE: IHPC is a 501(c)4 non-profit organization.
 Contributions are not tax-deductible, but enable IHPC to bring transformational change to American health, care and wellness systems.

 2) Send a check to:

 3) Call us to discuss other ways you may be able to support our efforts: (202) 505-IHPC (4472)

-The Integrative Healthcare Policy Consortium (IHPC) is a broad coalition of healthcare professionals, consumers, educators, and business leaders working to give Americans full access to high-quality integrative healthcare.
+IHPC is a broad coalition of healthcare professionals, consumers, patients, educators, and business leaders working to give Americans full access to high-quality integrative healthcare.